Shift3/standards-and-practices/best-practices/development-tools/azure/devops/continuous-integration/azure-app-functions-continuous-integration.md

 # Continuous Integration using Azure DevOps

 ## .NET Core Unit Test
-1. Create a new Pipeline then choose `Github yaml` .
-Choose the target repository from GitHub.
-Choose `ASP.NET Core` template, then attach it to `azure-pipelines-azure-app-functions-ci.yml`.
+1. Go to the Pipelines page in Azure DevOps and choose New Pipeline.
+2. Choose `Github Yaml`.
+3. Select GitHub as a source.
+(You might need to authorize Azure Pipelines with GitHub via OAuth.
+If so, choose "Authorize using OAuth ".
+This will open a new window to either log in with GitHub or grant permission to authorize Azure Pipelines with the logged in GitHub account.
+Granting access to the team organization where the repository is located might require an additional step: approval by an owner from that organization.)
+Select the target Repository and the default github branch then continue.
+4. On the Choose a Template page, select `ASP.NET Core` template and choose `Apply`.
+5. Get the pipeline from `azure-pipelines-azure-app-functions-ci.yml`.
-2. Select above created pipeline then Click on `Edit` then Click on `Variables` to define a list of all variables have been used with running test command.
+6. Click on `Variables` to define a list of all variables have been used with running test command.
+7. Click on `Save and run`.
+8. Choose above created pipeline. click on `Edit` then `Triggers` from right-hand side. make sure to check `Enable continuous integration` under `Pull request validation`.
+(To trigger above pipeline process after each commit into the pull request).